-It was a no trail off track ramble.
+It was a no trail off-track ramble.
 I have wanted to go and check out the rock grinder of Salt Spring.
-It’s the spot where the 60 million year old Nanaimo glacial till (cretaceous) meets the 200 million year old lava rock that forms the south end of Salt Spring Island.
+It’s the spot where the 60 million-year-old Nanaimo glacial till (cretaceous) meets the 200 million-year-old lava rock that forms the south end of Salt Spring Island.
 Running the length of the divide is Maxwell Creek.
 It’s pretty amazing to see the Volcanic rock (paleozoic) and shale interface.
-The shale just grinds up into sand.
+The shale just grinds up into the sand.
 No gold along the ways.
 I have been hooked on all the gold panning TV shows but did not try my hand today.
 It was a day off.

 This is a clip of Hugh Greenwood’s excellent Salt Spring geology map.
 Geology map OF2009-11_notes for geology map of Salt Spring Hugh is a very very wise person.
 He is also batman’s dad.
 His son is the famous movie actor Bruce Greenwood.
 The creek is also where the fault lines are located.
 It all seems to happen at that point.
 North Salt Spring vs south Salt Spring.
 The gentile north vs the lava rock of the south.

 Here are a few photos of the creek.

 Along the way, I found a cave.
 Some people are scared of caves, not me.
 I like to charge right in.
 No bats but a very cool little cave.
 Did find a tiny bird’s nest in the wall of the cave.